 All funds raised were matched by our Grant Thornton CSR Committee.

-We also provided assistance to the charities and donated time and items to each worthy cause and renewed our involvement in the run up to Christmas, demonstrating our continued commitment to the chosen charities.
+We also provided assistance to the charities by donating time and items to each worthy cause.
+We renewed our involvement in the run up to Christmas, demonstrating our continued commitment to the chosen charities.